 Expect diarrhea in the morning.
 Use a flashlight to look for gallstones in the toilet with the bowel movement.
 Look for the green kind since this is proof that they are genuine gallstones, not food residue.
 Only bile from the liver is pea green.
 The bowel movement sinks but gallstones float because of the cholesterol inside.
 Count them all roughly, whether tan or green.
-You will need to total 2000 stones before the liver is clean enough to rid you of allergies, bursitis, or upper back pains permanently.
+You will need to total 2000 stones before the liver is clean enough to rid you of allergies, bursitis, or upper back pain permanently.
 The first cleanse may rid you of them for a few days, but as the stones from the rear travel forward, they give you the same symptoms again.
-You may repeat cleanses at two week intervals.
+You may repeat at two-week intervals.
 Never cleanse when you are [acutely] ill.

 Sometimes the bile ducts are full of cholesterol crystals that did not form into round stones.
 They appear as a “chaff” floating on top of the toilet bowl water.
 It may be tan colored, harboring millions of tiny white crystals.
 Cleansing this chaff is just as important as purging stones.

 How safe is the liver cleanse?
 It is very safe.
 My opinion is based on over 500 cases, including many persons in their seventies and eighties.
 None went to the hospital; none even reported pain.
 However, it can make you feel sick for one or two days afterward, although, in every one of these cases, the maintenance parasite program had been neglected.
 This is why the instructions direct you to complete the parasite and kidney cleanse programs first.